leruu/QadWikiOpt/README.md

 # Usage
 * Create a new Stylus style
 * Copy the contents of QadWikiFix.css to the style
-* Set for URLs on the domain "wikipedia.org"
+* Click on "import", paste the contents and click overwrite
-* Give it a name
+* Name the style
 * Save it
-* Enjoy
+* Enjoy Wikipedia